 The newspapers and other publications you select to help keep you informed will depend on your budget and your particular interests and preferences.
 Are you seeking to achieve a local perspective or a national overview?
-Do you want brief or detailed information?
-The answers to these questions will help you to choose publications that are most appropriate for you.
+Do you want brief or detailed The information? answers to questions will help you to choose publications that are most appropriate for you.